 Not all clinicians are familiar with mitochondrial diseases and recognise the possible symptoms.
 We recommend anyone who suspects mito but is unable to get a referral to a specialist to contact their local mito organisation, or IMP if there isn’t a national association.
 Our members can often recommend mito-informed clinicians.

-If you have experienced a traumatic experience while seeking a diagnosis, please reach out to your local mito organisation (or contact IMP) to gain support.
+If you have experienced any distress while seeking a diagnosis, please reach out to your local mito organisation (or contact IMP) to gain support.
 Sadly, you are not alone.